By Sherrema Bower

 Griffin introduced two UM-Flint students from the Design Studio, charged with developing branding for the City’s recycling program and also giving it a name.
 Griffin explained the students will be surveying Flint residents with questions like, “What do you want to see in a recycling program?” and “What [do you think] would get the community to recycle?”
 Having more residents see the value in recycling is an important step in getting them to do so, she said, as well as the benefits of more jobs created when Flint establishes a recycling facility staffed by paid employees.

 On an unrelated yet similar note, Griffin said an AmeriCorps Service Day Sept.
-11, would send volunteers to clean up two of Flint’s three levees: the Thread Creek Levee and Swartz Creek Levee Systems.
+11, would send volunteers to begin clean up two of Flint’s three levees: the Thread Creek Levee and Swartz Creek Levee Systems.
 The third, known as the Flint River Levee System, would be cleaned up another day.

 POD updates offered